Dr. Roger Iddings Endowed Education Scholarship

 Donor: JBU College of Education

+The JBU Department of Education created this scholarship in honor of Dr. Roger Iddings.
 Dr. Roger Iddings grew up in a small town in southern Indiana.
 He attended Hanover College, where he received a degree in chemistry.
 After graduating from Hanover, he joined the Army during which time he served in Korea.
 He married Joy Woods, an MK from China, in 1953.
 Following his discharge from the service, he attended Indiana University where he received a teaching degree and began teaching chemistry at Edsel Ford High School.
-He then earned a M.Ed. at Wayne State University followed by a Ph.D. in Science Education at Ohio State.
+He then completed a M.Ed. at Wayne State University and began his Ph.D. in Science Education at Ohio State.
 After receiving his Ph.D., he became a part of the original faculty at Wright State University in Ohio.
 He was a member of the faculty for 24 years, 14 of which he served as the Dean of the College of Education and Human Services.